 PSYC335: Abnormal Psychology

 I prefer to supervise within my specific areas of research interest.
 That way, I can be most helpful to graduate students.
 I encourage students to become independent thinkers and to develop a thesis that is empirical with the goal that the work will be publishable.
-I enjoy self-motivated, thorough and dedicated students.
-In turn, you can expect my supervision to be structured and involved.
+I enjoy self-motivated, dedicated independent thinkers who take initiative.
+In turn, you can expect my supervision to be structured, timely and involved.
 I am prompt with answering questions and also open to meet with students as the need arises.

 Specific interests lie in

 - My main area of research is looking at the impact of nutrition and nutrients on psychological symptoms, like ADHD, mood, anxiety and addictions.
 I am also interested in publication bias across disciplines.
 I am currently only supervising research within these topic areas.